Container Freight Warehouse Licence

 - Provide assistance to Singapore Customs, including but not limited to manpower and system access for the purpose of any investigation, periodic audit, stock check and supervision operation conducted by Singapore Customs

-- Comply with the GST Act, GST (General) Regulations and the licensing Terms and Conditions
+- Comply with the GST Act, GST (General) Regulations and the licensing Terms & Conditions

 - Obtain the necessary approvals from the relevant competent authorities

 - Inventory Control